HB9VQQ/FarFlux/README.md

 Grafana - adding InfluxDB as a Datasource
 =========================================
-Logon to your InfluxDB user interface and go to Configuration --> Data Sources.
+Logon to your Grafana web interface and go to Configuration --> Data Sources.
 Click on "Add data source"
 ![image](https://user-images.githubusercontent.com/75934980/114545209-fa495900-9c5b-11eb-9649-805683b0a40d.png)